-The Output Compare Register is a 16-bit read/write register.
+The output compare registers are 16-bit read/write registers.

-The Timer/Counter1 Output Compare Register contains the data to be continuously compared with Timer/Counter1.
-Actions on compare matches are specified in the Timer/Counter1 Control and Status Register.
+The Timer/Counter1 Output Compare registers contain the data to be continuously compared with Timer/Counter1.
+Actions on compare matches are specified in the Timer/Counter1 Control and Status registers.
+A compare match only occurs if Timer/Counter1 counts to the OCR value.
+A software write that sets TCNT1 and OCR1A or OCR1B to the same value does not generate a compare match.